chrisghoward/modern_data_platform/README.md

-# Career
+# Modern Data Platform
-This repo is to generate my portfolio.
+This is an initial project to show how I can generate a modern data platform to ingest data for reporting purposes.